-The increased survival of HIV-infected children is associated with challenges in selecting successive new ARV drug regimens.
-Additionally, therapy is associated with short- and long-term toxicities, some of which are only now beginning to be recognized in children.9-11(see Management of Medication Toxicity or Intolerance and Table 17)
+The increased survival of children with HIV is associated with challenges in selecting successive new ARV drug regimens.
+In addition, therapy is associated with short- and long-term toxicities, which can be recognized in childhood or adolescence (see Management of Medication Toxicity or Intolerance).8-11

-- effect of initial regimen choice on later therapeutic options;
+- Effect of initial regimen choice on later therapeutic options;

-- a child’s ART history;
+- A child’s ART history;

-- presence of ARV drug-resistant virus;
+- Presence of ARV drug-resistant virus;

-- potential ARV drug interactions with other prescribed, over-the-counter, or complementary/alternative medications taken by a child; and
+- Potential ARV drug interactions with other prescribed, over-the-counter, or complementary/alternative medications taken by a child; and

 Goals of Antiretroviral Treatment